 Bipolar illness describes a psychiatric disorder characterized by two distinct and opposing periods of affective experience and behavior - a manic phase in which the individual exhibits high states of activity, uncontrollable racing thoughts, feelings of grandiosity, irritability and impulsive behavior, alternating with periods of depressed mood, energy and activity (American Psychiatric Association, 2013).
-The first, and for many people the most effective treatment for bipolar illness, particularly the manic phase of the disorder, is the oral administration of lithium (Baldessarini et al., 2019; Geddes and Miklowitz, 2013; Malhi et al., 2017; Yildiz et al., 2010).
-Investigations of the underlying neurochemical mechanisms of lithium action typically employ animal models that also serve as initial "screens" for evaluating putative new pharmacotherapies.
+The first, and for many people the most effective treatment for bipolar illness, particularly the manic phase of the disorder, is the chronic oral administration of lithium (Baldessarini et al., 2019; Geddes and Miklowitz, 2013; Kleindienst et al., 2000; Malhi et al., 2017; Yildiz et al., 2010).
+Investigations of the underlying neurochemical mechanisms of lithium action typically employ animal model that also serve as initial "screens" for evaluating putative new pharmacotherapies.
 Such models, however, typically mimic only the manic or depressive phases of the disorder and rarely address the cyclical nature of the human condition (Beyer and Freund, 2017; Logan and McClung, 2016).
 In that regard, while there are several well-established and effective animal models of depression (e.g., see reviews by Abelaira et al., 2013; Einat et al., 2018; Krishnan and Nestler, 2011), the development of animal models to investigate the manic phase of bipolar illness have proven to be more challenging.

 The most widely used approach in that regard has been to pharmacologically induce a hyperactive/hyperlocomotor state in animals that mimics the increased level and patterns of activity exhibited by bipolar patients during their manic phase (e.g., Young et al., 2011, 2016).
-A recent example of this approach has been the demonstration that sub-anesthetic doses of ketamine produce reliable increases in rodent locomotor activity that are curtailed by co-administration of lithium (Debom et al., 2016; Gazal et al., 2014; Wendler et al., 2016).
+A recent example of this approach has been the demonstration that sub-anesthetic doses of ketamine produce highly reliable increases in rodent locomotor activity that are curtailed by co-administration of lithium (Debom et al., 2016; Gazal et al., 2014; Wendler et al., 2016).
+We recently confirmed the potential utility of the ketamine-hyperactivity model using a modified version of the test that renders it more comparable to the human condition in terms of the chronicity of lithium treatment and the route of drug administration